umahar/hello-world/README.md

 # Hello World

 Welcome to Hello World on Exercism's Python Track.
+This is my 1st Exercise.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions